veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

     //
     // colorPrimaries, transferCharacteristics and matrixCoefficients are defined
     // in ISO/IEC 23091-4/ITU-T H.273.
 The values are an index into
-    // respective tables which are described in “Colour primaries”,
+    // respective tables which are described in "Colour primaries",
     // "Transfer characteristics" and "Matrix coefficients" sections.
     // It is RECOMMENDED to provide these values.
     //